 - Features/Sensors known from Classic Agent can behave differently

-To use OneAgent in AppMon 2017 May you need to install Classic Agents first, and then roll them out to the OneAgent.
+To use OneAgent in AppMon 2017 May, install Classic Agents first then roll them out to the OneAgent.
 No additional configuration needed.
 Before you switch to OneAgent, double check your major requirements with the available feature set.